liquidctl/liquidctl/README.md

 [Supported devices]: #supported-devices

 The following devices are supported by liquidctl.
-In the table, MRLV stands for the _minimum recommended liquidclt version._

-The linked documents contain specific usage instructions and other useful information.
+In the table, MRLV stands for the _minimum recommended liquidctl version._  The linked documents contain specific usage instructions and other useful information.

 <!--